dfki-ric/pytransform3d/doc/source/rotations.rst

     There are two conventions on how to interpret rotations: active or passive rotation.
 The standard in pytransform3d is an active rotation.
-    Note that there are some functions to generate rotation matrices that generate passive rotations as well: :func:`~pytransform3d.rotations.matrix_from_angle`,
-    :func:`~pytransform3d.rotations.matrix_from_euler_xyz`, and
-    :func:`~pytransform3d.rotations.matrix_from_euler_zyx`.
-These are kept
-    for backward compatibility.
-When in doubt, read the docstring, which clearly states that a passive convention is used here.

 We can use a rotation matrix :math:`\boldsymbol R_{AB}` to transform a point :math:`_B\boldsymbol{p}` from frame :math:`B` to frame :math:`A`.